-Each Bonnie tomato label urges you to plant tomatoes so that a full 2/3 of the plant is underground.
+Each Bonnie tomato label urges you to plant tomatoes deep, so that a full 2/3 of the plant is underground.
 That means that if you buy a 10-inch tall plant, all but the top three inches is buried.
 Why?
-Because the plant will have a better root system.
+Because the plant will have a better, stronger root system.
 Better roots mean better tomatoes.

-How does it work?
+We know, we know.
 This goes against everything you’ve ever heard about “don’t plant too deeply or you’ll kill the plant.”
 Tomatoes break that rule.
 They sprout roots along the buried stem.
 The extra roots strengthen a plant so that it can support more fruit and is better able to survive hot weather.
 (This applies whether you’re growing in the ground, in a raised bed, or in a container.)